 Conclusion

-CO2 is the perfect fluid to store energy cost effectively in a closed thermodynamic process as it is one of the few gases that can be condensed and stored as a liquid under pressure at ambient temperature.
-This allows for high density energy storage without the need to go at extreme cryogenic temperatures.
+CO2 is the perfect fluid to store energy cost-effectively in a closed thermodynamic process.
+CO2 is one of the few gases that is condensed and stored as a liquid under pressure at ambient temperature.
+These properties allows for high-density energy storage without the need to go at extreme cryogenic temperatures.